 In the village and the surrounding area there are 10 rural houses.

 This village, once the capital of the region, is perched on a steep hill more than 700 metres above sea level.
 It definitely lives up to its tourist name “balcony of the Axarquia“, with spectacular views over the surrounding mountain ranges.

 We can enjoy a stroll through the streets of Comares with its rich architectural and historical legacy, inherited from its Andalusian past, with the typical narrow winding streets and whitewashed houses.

 There are remains of the old Moorish fortress which is also an excellent viewpoint, as well as the hill of Maxmullar, the cistern and the 16th century Nuestra Señora de la Encarnación Church.

-Comares is historically dedicated to the production of oils and wines and the harvesting of almonds, belonging to the oil, wine and sultana route.
+Comares historically dedicates to the production of oils and wines and the harvesting of almonds.
+The village belongs to the oil, wine and sultana route.

 The village has no less than 3 via ferratas, one of them for beginners as well as a spectacular 436m long and over 110m high zip line.

 There are also 30 climbing routes and 6 hiking routes of different levels (one of them for people with disabilities).
 More info in this link.

 In and around the village there are two hotels and a dozen rural houses.